 - If you select multiple cells and run spell check, it will only run through those selected cells.

-- Spell check shows you the misspelled words one by one, which means wherein any cell it finds a mistake, it will open a spell check dialog box to take action on that mistake and once you have done, then it will show you the next misspelled if any.
+- Spell check shows you the misspelled words one by one, which means wherein any cell it finds a mistake, it will open a spell check dialog box to take action on that mistake and once you have done it, then it will show you the next misspelled if any.